ritza-co/Codecov/coverage-reports-in-vscode.md

 coverage xml
 ```

 You will now see another new file that was created: `coverage.xml`.
-This is the file that contains a formatted view of all the information that `coverage` gathered while the tests were run.
+This is the file that contains a formatted view of all the information that `Coverage` gathered while the tests were run.

-If all you want is the total coverage of the project, you can open the generated `XML` file and find the `line-rate` attribute in the `coverage` tag:
+If all you want to know is the total coverage of the project, you can open the generated `XML` file and find the `line-rate` attribute in the `coverage` tag:

 ```xml
 <coverage version="7.6.1" timestamp="1729075463150" lines-valid="196017" lines-covered="64098" line-rate="0.327" branches-covered="0" branches-valid="0" branch-rate="0" complexity="0">